awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install-macos2.md

 **To install SSM Agent on macOS**

 1. Download the agent installer file using the following command\.
-**Note**
-Even though the following download URL shows 'ec2\-downloads\-windows', this is the correct URL for downloading the agent for macOS\.

    ```
    sudo wget https://s3.region.amazonaws.com/amazon-ssm-region/latest/darwin_amd64/amazon-ssm-agent.pkg